-Figure 3: The top panel shows the filtered state probabilities estimated from model (4), the middle panel plots monthly growth of CPI and the bottom panel inflation volatility against the state-indicator H_t .
-Inflation volatility is calculated as the standard deviation of monthly CPI growth over a rolling window of 12 months.
+Figure 3: Top panel: filtered state probabilities estimated from model (4); middle panel: monthly growth of CPI; bottom panel: inflation volatility, each against the state-indicator $H_t$ .
+Inflation volatility is calculated as variance of monthly CPI growth over a rolling window of 12 months.

-Estimation of the model parameters and the hidden Markov chain is performed with the expectation maximization (EM) algorithm (for further explanation of the EM algorithm the reader is referred to Hamilton, 1990).
-We then obtain the filtered state probabilities (Chauvet & Hamilton, 2006) which we use for constructing the state-indicator H_t in (3).
-When in period t, the filtered probability of being in state 1 is greater than 0.5, H_t is assigned the value of 1 and 0 otherwise.
-The indicator for being in state 2 is then $1 - H_t$.
-The states we estimate are relatively persistent: The probability to stay in state 1 when being in state 1 (i.e., p{11}) is 0.97 and respectively for state 2 (p{22}), 0.87.
-This translates to an average state duration of 33 periods for regime 1 and 7.7 periods for regime 2.
-Figure 3 shows the filtered state probabilities and the resulting state indicator in comparison with monthly growth rates of CPI and inflation volatility.
-We measure inflation volatility as the standard deviation of monthly CPI growth over a rolling window of 12 months.
-We can see that the inflation regime is in state 2 whenever there are sudden swings in monthly CPI growth and a generally increased volatility.
-Comparing the inflation volatility within each regime we find an average of 0.19 in state 1 and 0.37 in state 2.
-Further, we estimate the regime-dependent autocorrelation of monthly CPI growth of up to two lags by considering only those regime realizations that consist of at least three consecutive periods.
-In regime 1, we estimate an autocorrelation of 0.69 for the first lag and 0.62 for the second and in regime 2, 0.51 and 0.25 for lag one and two respectively.
-These estimates show that in state 1 is more persistent than state 2.
-Surprisingly, the overall mean of monthly CPI growth is 0.2% in state 2 and 0.3% in state 1.
-This highlights the fact that not the overall level of inflation but rather its volatility and sudden changes characterize the different inflation regimes we estimate.
+Estimation of the model parameters and the hidden Markov chain is performed with the expectation maximization (EM) algorithm (for further explanation of the EM algorithm see Hamilton (1990)).
+We then obtain the filtered state probabilities (Chauvet and Hamilton, 2006) which we use for constructing the state-indicator $H_t$ in (3).
+When in period t, the filtered probability of being in state 1 is greater than 0.5, $H_t$ is assigned the value of 1 and 0 otherwise.
+The indicator for being in state 2 is then $1 - H_t$ .
+The states we estimate are relatively persistent: The probability to stay in state 1 when being in state 1 (i.e., $p{11}$ ) is 0.97 and respectively for state 2 ( $p{22}$ ), 0.87.
+This translates to an average state duration of 33 periods for Regime 1 and 7.7 periods for Regime 2.